HE-UMU/WinMagma/README.md

 # WinMagma
-A Windows port for Magma
+A Windows port for Magma for evaluating Windows-based fuzzers.